Another week of earnings season has passed with a raft of blue-chips companies reporting their quarterly results.

 Chin Hui Leong shares his own recent experience and breaks down his thought process on how to keep our wits about us, even when everyone else is losing theirs.

 We are living in interesting times.
 Very interesting times.
 But then, we have always lived in interesting times, David Kuo argues.

 Don’t get distracted with the daily avalanche of news, whether it is macro related or company related.
 Most of all, do not fear lower stock prices.
 If we can buy shares of good companies on the cheap, then our chances of us getting a good return improves.

 If you do not have time to follow the many stocks out there, then consider passive investing.

 Today, there are plenty of options and a good handful of exchange-traded funds that can track your preferred index.
 But be warned.
 Not every ETF is made the same.
 Chong Ser Jing had eight key tips for investors on how to sort out the better ETFs out there.

 Congrats to you for surviving another week with us.
 Join us again next week as we cover more Smart investing content.

 None of the information in this article can be constituted as financial, investment, or other professional advice.
 It is only intended to provide education.
 Speak with a professional before making important decisions about your money, your professional life, or even your personal life.
-David Kuo owns shares in OCBC.
+Please refer to the individual articles for stock ownership disclosures.